CSC207-UofT/course-project-five-stars-1/Phase 2 design document/design document.md

 - Dependency Inversion Principle:
   Followed clean architecture so that individual pieces are separated.
 For example, We modify Controllers, and it will never affect Use Case and Entities.

+- [x] Packaging Strategy
+- We categorized our project files into five packages: Entity, UseCase, Controller, Gateway and User Interface.
+It was done so to create boundaries between classes, motivated by Single Responsibility Principle.
+We followed exactly the four layers by Clean Architecture: Enterprise Business Rules(Entity), Application Business Rules(UseCase), Interface Adapters(Controller, Gateways) and Frameworks & Drivers(UI).

 - [x] Design Patterns
 - Template Design Pattern: It is significantly important for our group project.
 Our HR system includes the detailed information of tons of people(User).
 In order to avoid code duplication, we only want to create one class to represent any user inside of Entity.
 This class, called User, is the template that decides the main structure of any user.
 Then after this, we are free to create subclasses to override specific methods and add more features without changing its structure.
 Hence, we create different kinds of roles for the User in the company, such as Employer, Employee, Intern, Applicants, Manager, Security, and more.
 User with those roles are still part of User so they share the same properties as User.
 These are the subclasses that override the information of people (User superclass).
 The User superclass are the foundation of the entire HR system.